JustAnotherDevv/Dean-s-List-DAO-documentation/docs/Governance Framework/tokenomics-intro.md

 - **Burn Mechanism:** No burning mechanism exists.
 Yet, as users use DEAN tokens to buy-in their participation in various activities, a significant portion flows into the DAO’s treasury, effectively reducing the circulation.
 - **Participation** - Historically **$DEAN** has been used for participation in different kinds of services in the DAO.

-## Roadmap:
+## Tokenomics Changes:

+In February 2024, the **$DEAN** token went through changes explained in [this blog post](https://medium.com/@TheDaoDad/the-deans-list-network-state-forging-ahead-a49b0b0fef1f).

-- **Development Phases:** As of February 15th 2024 the supply has been capped at 100M by minting additional 30M tokens and burning the mint authority.
+- **Supply:** As of February 15th 2024 the supply has been capped at 100M by minting additional 30M tokens and burning the mint authority.
-- **Partnerships:** The DAO actively seeks collaborations with ecosystem stakeholders to enhance utility for DEAN token holders.
-- **Liquidity Pools:** The DAO does not officially endorse the creation of liquidity pools for trading "DEAN" tokens.
-However, holders retain the autonomy to create and manage such pools at their discretion.
+- These extra 30 Million tokens have been allocated as follows:
+  - 15 Million tokens have been reserved for Community initiatives;
+  - 10 Million tokens have been reserved for Liquidity provision;
+  - 5 Million tokens have been reserved as a Strategic reserve;
+- 3 independent treasury wallets have been set up on the Community Treasury on Realms
+- **NFT Collection Changes:** Community decided to allocate NFTs to deserving individuals instead of selling them on an open market like they did before.